membraneframework-labs/guide/guide/creating_element/testing.md

 end
 ```

-Once again, we are comparing the pipeline's output with our reference file to assert that everything works correctly.
+Once again, we are comparing the pipeline's output with our reference file to assert that
+everything works correctly.

 ### Customizing pipeline module

-`Membrane.Testing.Pipeline` allows us to provide our custom implementations of `Membrane.Pipeline` callbacks that will be executed prior to `Membrane.Testing.Pipeline`'s implementations.
-Let's create pipeline that will answer to requests with response we passed in initialization options.
-To do this, we must define our custom module.
+`Membrane.Testing.Pipeline` allows us to provide our custom implementations of `Membrane.Pipeline`
+callbacks that will be executed prior to `Membrane.Testing.Pipeline`'s implementations.
+Let's
+create pipeline that will answer to requests with response we passed in initialization options.
+To do this, we must define module which implements callbacks we want.

 ```elixir
 defmodule Example.Pipeline do